Prominent Alumni in Neuroscience

 Roberto Malinow ’79.
 Leader in understanding synaptic function and how the brain forms and stores memories.
 Holds the Shiley Chair in Alzheimer’s Disease Research at UC San Diego.

 Paul Slesinger '84.
-His lab works to discover new drugs to treat drug and alcohol addiction.
-He currently is the Director at the Center for Neurotechnology and Behavior and the Lillian and Henry M. Stratton Professor of Neuroscience at the Icahn School of Medicine at Mount Sinai.
+Currently the Director at the Center for Neurotechnology and Behavior, and the Lillian and Henry M. Stratton Professor of Neuroscience at the Icahn School of Medicine at Mount Sinai in New York.
+He is an Alfred P. Sloan Research Fellow and McKnight Scholar, working on discovering new drugs to treat drug and alcohol addiction.
+His Reed senior thesis was on electroreception in electric fish.

 Gina Turrigiano ’84.
 Has won numerous awards for her research including a Sloan Foundation fellowship, a MacArthur foundation "genius" award, McKnight Foundation Technological Innovation and Neurobiology of Disease awards, an NIH director’s pioneer award, and the HFSP Nakasone Award for her pioneering work on homeostatic plasticity in the nervous system.
 Fellow of the American Academy of Arts and Sciences and a member of the National Academy of Sciences.
 Her scientific interests include mechanisms of synaptic and intrinsic plasticity and the experience-dependent rewiring of neocortical microcircuitry.
 Professor at Brandeis University.